AdityaLab/NeurABM/README.md

 ## Dataset

 The dataset is at `data` folder.
 It contains the synthetic EHR data used for NeurABM.

 ## Demo

-We provde a demo code to run the NeurABM
+We provde a demo code and a synthetic dataset to run the NeurABM.
+The demo code usually takes 1-2 hours to run.
 Run:

 ```
 chmod 777 run.sh
 ./run.sh
 ```
-This will save the results in output folder
+This will save the results in output folder.